-- Implementation of truck platooning at short distances ("5 m or 0.3 s) and management of "platoons on the fly" - Towards automated truck driving (up to levels 4) and multi-brand truck platooning on open road - Towards transport automation (level 5): loading, handling, self-maneuvering (in confined area first, and later on open road?) - Human factors and driver acceptance (job change)

-V2I and I2V communication for safety, security, access regulation, pricing and payment, optimal routing (including IT-infrastructure)
+- In the short-term, implementation of truck platooning at short distances ("5 m or 0.3 s) and management of "platoons on the fly". - In the medium-term, automated truck driving (up to level 4) and multi-brand truck platooning on open road. - In the long-term, transport automation (level 5): loading, handling, self-maneuvering (in confined areas first, and later on open roads). - Human factors and driver acceptance (job change). - Challenges of road network topology (exits, bridges, tunnels, etc.), traffic and environmental situations (congestions, heavy traffic, snow, etc.) and automated system resiliency. - V2I and I2V communication for safety, security, access regulation, pricing and payment, optimal routing (including IT-infrastructure).

-Impact: Improved freight mobility, safer and efficient vehicles, global multi-criteria optimization taking the all supply chain
+Impact: Improved freight mobility, safer and efficient vehicles, global multi-criteria optimization taking the all supply chain.